Owning a rental property isn't cheap, but you probably knew that already. Mortgage payments, taxes, insurance—it takes a lot of cash.

 While property management companies can save you a boatload of time and help maintain the property, they can also quickly become one of your biggest expenses.

 Consider using an alternative solution like Nomad.
-Nomad will guarantee your rent for 2 years—no vacancy fees, no maintenance markups, no recurring tenant placement charges, no setup fees, or any of that jazz.
-Just a nice, healthy paycheck in your account every month—no questions asked.
+Nomad will guarantee your rent—no vacancy fees, no maintenance markups, or any of that jazz.
+Just a nice, healthy paycheck in your account every month.

 2. Vacancy Costs